 - Save and exit.

 - Make sure you close all the files and eject the SD card again.

 Once done, we are ready to start the Raspberry Pi.

 Start DietPi for the First Time

-Insert the SD card into your Raspberry Pi and start it.
+Insert the SD card or plug the USB drive into your Raspberry Pi and start it.

 Connect to DietPi via SSH

 Unless you have the perfect setup for your Raspberry Pi (monitor, keyboard, etc.), I recommend using SSH for the initial configuration.
 DietPi enables SSH by default on first boot, so it would be a shame to not use it.